 This course is a study of some major works of western literature, with emphasis on the Northern Rocky Mountain region and Wyoming.
 It will include novels, poetry, criticism and history of Anglo, Native American and Hispanic literary heritages.
-This course is offered on an infrequent basis; check with the English Department for availability.
-Prerequisite: Completion of ENGL 1020 or instructor's permission.
+This course is offered on an infrequent basis; check with the English Department for course availability.
+Prerequisites: Completion of ENGL 1020 or instructor's permission.
 (3 lect.)

-ENGL 2492 - Literary Topics: 1-3 credits (Max 3) (T)
+ENGL 2492 - Literary Topics: (1 - 3 credits)